Locations

 To optimize HANA licensing and avoid overspending, organizations should employ several strategies:

-• Right-Sizing the Environment: Use SAP’s sizing tools (e.g., Quick Sizer) to estimate required HANA memory and license only what you need with a small safety buffer.
+• Right-Sizing the Environment: Utilize SAP’s sizing tools (e.g., Quick Sizer) to estimate the required HANA memory, and license only what you need, with a small safety buffer.
 Avoid significantly over-licensing “just in case,” as unused capacity still incurs cost.
 Revisit your sizing after deployment to adjust for actual usage.
 For example, if only 500 GB of a 1 TB license is utilized, you might scale down the license at renewal or deploy additional workloads on that unused memory.

-• Data Tiering: Not all data must always reside in expensive HANA memory (hot tier).
-SAP HANA supports tiered storage options that allow you to keep only active, high-value data in memory and offload less-used data to cheaper tiers.
+• Data Tiering: Not all data must reside in expensive HANA memory (hot tier) at all times.
+SAP HANA supports tiered storage options, enabling you to keep only active, high-value data in memory and offload less frequently used data to lower-cost tiers.
 For instance, HANA’s Native Storage Extension (NSE) or extension nodes can hold warm data on disk.
-You sustain performance while cutting costs by keeping actively used data hot and migrating less-used data to warm/cold tiers.
+You sustain performance while cutting costs by keeping actively used data hot and migrating less-used data to warm or cold tiers.
 Implement data aging or use solutions like SAP Data Lake to store older data.
 This way, your HANA in-memory footprint (and corresponding license) remains as small as practical.

 • Archiving Unused Data: Maintain a strong data archiving policy.
-Data no longer needed in daily operations (completed orders from a decade ago, closed financial periods, etc.) should be periodically archived out of HANA.
+Data no longer needed in daily operations (such as completed orders from a decade ago or closed financial periods) should be periodically archived from HANA.
 You can retain it in a less expensive system or storage for compliance, but removing it from HANA frees up memory.
 This directly reduces your licensed memory needs – a smaller HANA database means a smaller license cost.
-SAP data archiving tools or third-party solutions can automate this process so that HANA memory usage plateaus instead of growing indefinitely.
+SAP data archiving tools or third-party solutions can automate this process, allowing HANA memory usage to plateau rather than grow indefinitely.

 • Setting Memory Limits: Enforce your license limits within the system.
 HANA provides a configuration for global memory allocation that you can set to the licensed amount.
 You avoid accidental overuse by capping HANA’s usage to what you’ve paid for.
-Monitoring tools can alert you as you approach the cap so you can archive data or purchase more capacity proactively.
+Monitoring tools can alert you as you approach the cap, allowing you to archive data or purchase more capacity proactively.
 Many administrators set the allocation limit slightly below the license to provide a safety margin.

 Read Licensing HANA for Non-SAP Applications.